-1. Related Parties Transactions
+2. Related Parties Transactions

-The auditors raised the uncertainties over the relationship of the Group's subsidiary, Xi'an Reyphon Pharmaceutical Co., Ltd (Xian Reyphon) in PRC with Customer C due to an employee who has represented himself as a general manager of Xian Reyphon and approved transactions in that capacity.
+In Financial Year 2016, the auditors also qualified their opinion relating to Related Parties Transactions.
+They were unable to satisfactorily ascertain the relationship of the Group's subsidiary, Xi'an Reyphon Pharmaceutical Co., Ltd (Xian Reyphon) in PRC with Customer C due to an employee who has represented himself as a general manager of Xian Reyphon and approved transactions in that capacity.
 This employee is a shareholder and a legal representative of Customer C. He is also the son of the major shareholder of Customer C.